Shore News

 South Patrick Shores Updates

-- Grand Canal Dredging Update: Dredging began in March in the canal between Skylark and Sandpiper and continues in the canal between Sandpiper and Cardinal.
-After that, there is some cleanup planned at the Grand Canal and Penguin location.
+• Grand Canal Dredging Update: Dredging began in March in the canal between Skylark/Sandpiper and continues in the canals between Sandpiper/Cardinal and Cardinal/Penguin.
 Gator Dredging will move to the north/south canals at the end of the Grand Canal to continue to dredge Thrush, Sparrow, Eagle & Finch.
-After that, the Berkeley Canal is scheduled to be dredged.

 No Motor Vehicles Sidewalk Signs